 Uncirculated Polymer Decimal Banknotes Including First and Last Prefix

 Australian polymer decimal banknotes were have been in circulation since the 1980s.
-Ranging from $5 to $100, some notes can be particularly valuable with the right serial numbers or if in mint condition, reaching up to $2,750 for the rarest notes.
+Ranging from $5 to $100, some notes can be particularly valuable with the right serial numbers or if in mint condition, reaching up to thousands of dollars for the rarest notes in mint quality.

 We sell many first and last prefix notes to clients well before they're listed on our website, if you're chasing a particular note please use the Contact Us button to get in touch and we'll notify you when one becomes available.